 When Gavin plays fetch, he’s not thinking about what he’s eating for dinner, worrying about his next veterinary check-up, or wondering what time we’re leaving the park so he can wiggle and jiggle for my brother.
 Not much interrupts Gavin’s beauty rest, except when he hears the click of UNCLE CHRIS’s key in the door.
 No matter how deep he’s sleeping or loud he’s snore-humming, under the covers, Lil’ Big Head jumps into the air like a rocket, and races down the stairs as his tail whip-whaps the walls before he grabs a shoe and dances a circle around one of his most favorite humans.

 Our dogs approach everything they love with all their heart, energy, and attention.
-Gavin exudes joy as he eagerly waits for me to throw his ball and sprints towards it with laser focus then clumsily tries to grab the ball as it bounces off the swingset and catapults in the opposite direction.
-He’s incapable of reminiscing about a park we visited when he was a puppy nor planning for his future, hopefully with a fenced-in backyard.
+Gavin exudes joy as he eagerly waits for me to throw his ball and sprints towards it with laser focus, then clumsily tries to grab the ball as it bounces off the swingset and catapults in the opposite direction.
+He’s incapable of reminiscing about a park we visited when he was a puppy and of planning for his future.
 Gavin’s smiling, running, and totally into his fetch game—that’s it.

 If I watch the sunset without checking my phone, it won’t change the world.
-However, mentally oohing and ahhing about the beautiful horizon as it shifts from bursts of peach and turquoise to a watercolor masterpiece of deep lavender and magenta will bring me more peace than if I spent the same time scanning volatile debates between two people I vaguely remember from high school.
+However, mentally oohing and ahhing about the beautiful horizon as it shifts from bursts of peach and turquoise to a watercolor masterpiece of deep lavender and magenta will bring me more peace than if I spent the same time scanning volatile debates on social media.

 Be a shoulder